-Big and Little Dippers on June evenings
+Big and Little Dippers in the northern sky on June evenings

 How to find the Dippers

-Assuming you’re in the Northern Hemisphere, simply face northward on a June evening and watch for a large dipper-like pattern.
+Assuming you’re in the Northern Hemisphere, simply face northward on a June evening and look for a large dipper-like pattern.
 Which way is north?
 Rotate around until your left side faces the sunset point.
 You are now looking toward the north.
 That easy-to-see pattern high in the sky will be the Big Dipper.
 Also, notice that the Big Dipper has two parts: a bowl and a handle.
 The bowl has four stars, and the handle has three.
 See the two outer stars in the bowl?
 They’re known as The Pointers because they point to the North Star, which is also known as Polaris.

 Polaris is the brightest star of the Little Dipper